Veterinary Clinical Trials

 Who is conducting the clinical trials?

 Veterinary Clinical Trials are conducted by faculty of the Purdue University College of Veterinary Medicine.
 When browsing through the list of Avian, Canine, Feline, and Equine clinical trials, each trial will list the Primary Investigator who is leading the trial.
-The Veterinary Clinical Trials Support Service, a division of the Center for Comparative Translational Research, helps researchers conduct clinical trials in the Purdue University Veterinary Hospital.
+The Veterinary Clinical Trials Support Service, a division of the Center for Clinical Translational Research, helps researchers conduct clinical trials in the Purdue University Veterinary Hospital.

 How are clinical trials conducted?